Recovery and Sobriety

 At Boston College we have a variety of support services for students both in recovery and exploring ways to de-emphasize the role of drugs and alcohol in their lives.
 Services include:

 - Alcohol and Drug Education

 - Recovery On-Campus Housing

 Alcohol and Drug Education: Staff, clinical interns, and substance abuse specialists are available for confidential conversations and short term counseling.
-Click here for more information.
+Please email email@example.com for more information.

 University Counseling: University Counseling Services include individual counseling and psychotherapy, consultation, and self-help assistance.
 Visit their website for information on how to make an appointment.

-AA Meeting: Starting September 12th Boston College will have a weekly AA meeting in Greycliff Hall, 2051 Commonwealth Avenue basement.
+AA Meeting: Boston College's 'Sober on the Heights' weekly AA meeting is located in Greycliff Hall, 2051 Commonwealth Avenue basement.
 This meeting is open to both Boston College students and the public.
 Meetings will be held every Thursday from 8:00-9:00 pm.